quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 This guide assumes that you are currently using a `@quasar/app` v2 project.
 :::

-Before starting, it might be wise to work on this on a new git branch or on a copy of your current working project.
+Before starting, it is highly suggested to make a copy of your current working project or create a new branch with git.

 1) **Stylus related**: Are you using Stylus and Quasar Stylus variables?
 Then before anything, convert all those files to Sass/SCSS (including src/css/app.styl -> src/css/app.sass or app.scss).
-If you will still want to use Stylus in your project (without Quasar Stylus variables), then you'll also need to install the stylus related packages (which are no longer supplied by "@quasar/app" out of the box):
+If you still want to use Stylus in your project (without Quasar Stylus variables), then you'll also need to install the stylus related packages (which are no longer supplied by "@quasar/app" out of the box):
   ```bash
   # only if you still want to use Stylus (but without Quasar Stylus variables)
   $ yarn add --dev stylus stylus-loader
   ```
-2) **Remove** folders `.quasar`, `node_modules` and `package-lock.json` or `yarn.lock` file; this generally is not really needed, but in some cases it will avoid trouble with yarn/npm upgrading the packages for the purpose of this guide
+2) **Remove** folders `.quasar`, `node_modules` and `package-lock.json` or `yarn.lock` file.
+This generally isn't needed, but in some cases it will avoid trouble with yarn/npm upgrading the packages for the purpose of this guide.
 3) **Install**: `quasar` v2 and `@quasar/app` v3 beta packages from the npm tag named "next":
   ```bash
   $ yarn add quasar@next